 • Reconnect the sensor back to the connectors

 • Reinstall the intake manifold and throttle body assembly

-The diagnostic procedure for the bad knock sensor requires you to physically test the sensor with the help of an ohmmeter.
-Here is how you can test the knock sensor to see if it is bad.
+The diagnostic procedure for the faulty knock sensor requires that you physically test the sensor using an ohmmeter.
+The following describes how you can test the knock sensor to determine if it is faulty.

 • Remove the throttle body assembly and the intake manifold